brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-03.md

 "Sit down, Harry," Sirius said calmly, as if he was being the rational one in this situation.
 The young wizard crossed his arms and glared at him stubbornly.
-Sirius' eyes hardened at his defiance. "*Sit."*
+Sirius' eyes hardened at his defiance. "*Sit.*"

 And Harry immediately did, stiffly, and some distance away from the alpha.
 Sirius closed his eyes and sighed.